-Recall also that Hamiltonian, where one replaced $p_\mu\to p_\mu -e_0 A^{\rm unren}_\mu$ should be Hermitian operator, as well as the same Hamiltonian expressed in terms of renormalized charge, where one uses replacement $p_\mu\to p_\mu -e A^{\rm ren}_\mu$.
-Within ordinary second quantization scheme one expands $\hat{A}_\mu$ in series of plane waves, where appear the creation and annihilation operators, considering $A_\mu$ as the real quantity.
-Since $e_0$ is imaginary, $A^{\rm unren}_\mu$ should be considered as purely imaginary quantity.
+Additionally, recall that the Hamiltonian, where one replaced $p_\mu\to p_\mu -e_0 A^{\rm n.ren}_\mu$ should be Hermitian operator, as well as the same Hamiltonian that is expressed in terms of the renormalized charge, where one uses the replacement $p_\mu\to p_\mu -e A^{\rm ren}_\mu$.
+Within the ordinary second quantization scheme, one expands $\hat{A}_\mu$ in series of plane waves, where the creation and annihilation operators appear, considering $A_\mu$ as the real quantity.
+Because $e_0$ is imaginary, $A^{\rm n.ren}_\mu$ should be considered as purely imaginary quantity.
 Now, we should perform expansion for $e_0 A^{\rm n.ren}_\mu$, being real quantity.
-The energy is reduced to the energy of stable oscillators only after performing renormalization, i.e., being expressed in terms of $e A^{\rm ren}_\mu$. \\
+The energy is reduced to the energy of stable oscillators only after performing renormalization, i.e., being expressed in terms of $e A^{\rm ren}_\mu$.

-\subsection{Distribution of charge of electron}
+\subsection{Distribution of Charge of Electron}

-Up to now we considered the charge distribution near the external charge source, which was assumed to be infinitely massive.
+Up to now, we considered the charge distribution near the external charge source, which was assumed to be infinitely massive.
 For description of the electron mass distribution, $m(r)$, one needs to study Dyson equation for the electron Green function, cf. \cite{LAKh1954b}.
-As we argue below, at distances of our interest $|V|\gg m(r)$ and dependence of $m(r)$ does not influence the charge distribution in the logarithmic approximation we have used.
-Equation for the mass is given by \cite{LAKh1954a}, \be \frac{d m(\Xi)}{d\Xi}=-\frac{3e_0^2}{4\pi}d_t (\Xi) m(\Xi)\,, \ee where $d_t$ is the so called $d$-function of the photon, $\Xi =\ln (1/(r^2m^2))$ is the tortoise coordinate introduced above.
+At distances of our interest $|V|\gg m(r)$ and the dependence of $m(r)$ does not influence the charge distribution in the logarithmic approximation that we have used.
+Equation for the mass is given by \cite{LAKh1954a}, \be \frac{d m(\Xi)}{d\Xi}=-\frac{3e_0^2}{4\pi}d_t (\Xi) m(\Xi)\,, \ee where $d_t$ is the so called $d$-function of the photon and $\Xi =\ln (1/(r^2m^2))$ is the tortoise coordinate introduced above.